-We estimate that the total expenses of this offering, including registration, filing and listing fees, printing fees, and legal and accounting expenses, but excluding the underwriting discount, will be approximately \$\(\) .
-We have agreed to reimburse the underwriters for certain of their expenses relating to clearance of this offering with the Financial Industry Regulatory Authority, Inc. ("FINRA") in an amount up to \$35,000.
-The underwriters have agreed to reimburse us for a certain portion of the expenses in connection with this offering.
+We estimate that the total expenses of this offering, including registration, filing and listing fees, printing fees, and legal and accounting expenses, but excluding the underwriting discount, will be approximately \$\$.
+We have agreed to reimburse the underwriters for certain of their expenses in an amount up to \$35,000.